-Resource Library: Submitting Materials
+Resource Library: Text Materials

 Authors published in Resource Library are listed in Traditional Fine Arts Organization (TFAO)'s Authors Index.

-Information about previously-published catalogues containing articles and essays
+Information about previously-published catalogues containing articles and essays:

 Copyright protection and use of submitted materials:

 If you are submitting an article or an essay for online publication by a named writer, in an accompanying e-mail please indicate permission for Resource Library to publish online the article or essay.
 We will place your specific copyright notice at your request at the beginning and/or end of the article or essay.
 Permitted publishing or reprinting will be made only in Resource Library and will not be repurposed.
 For further information on the relationships between Resource Library, TFAO and third party copyright holders, please see the Acquisition and deselection of content section of the TFAO Free Online Digital Library.